Representations of Coxeter groups of Lusztig's a-function value 1: Coxeter group representations of a -function value 1

-\begin{remark} \leavevmode \begin{enumerate} \item This theorem is saying that a nonzero nontrivial representation $V$ of $W$ is of $\af$-function value $1$ if and only if for any $r,t \in S$ with $r \ne t$ and $m_{rt} < \infty$ there is no common eigenvector of $r,t$ of eigenvalue $-1$.
-In particular, the geometric representation of $W$ (see \cite[Ch.
-V, \S 4]{Bourbaki-Lie456}) is of $\af$-function value $1$.
+\begin{remark} \begin{enumerate} \item This theorem is saying that a nonzero nontrivial representation $V$ of $W$ is of $\af$-function value $1$ if and only if for any $r,t \in S$ with $r \ne t$ and $m_{rt} < \infty$ there is no common eigenvector of $r,t$ with eigenvalue $-1$.
+In particular, the geometric representation of $W$ (see \cite[Ch.\ V, \S 4]{Bourbaki-Lie456}) is of $\af$-function value $1$.
 Some generalizations of this representation (see for example \cite{BB05, BCNS15, Donnelly11, Hee91, Krammer09, Vinberg71}) are also of $\af$-function value $1$. \item In another paper \cite{Hu23}, the author defined and classified two classes of representations, which are called generalized geometric representations and R-representations.
-These representations are all of $\af$-function value $1$.
-In Section \ref{sec-main-2}, we will see that for certain simply laced Coxeter groups all the irreducible representations of $\af$-function value $1$ are those so-called R-representations. \item In a subsequent paper \cite{Hu22}, the author constructs some irreducible representations of infinite dimension for certain Coxeter groups.
-These representations are of $\af$-function value $1$ as well (except the one constructed in \cite[\S 5]{Hu22}).
+All of these representations are of $\af$-function value $1$.
+In Section \ref{sec-main-2}, we will see that for certain simply laced Coxeter groups all the irreducible representations of $\af$-function value $1$ are those so-called R-representations. \item In paper \cite{Hu22}, the author constructs some irreducible representations of infinite dimension for certain Coxeter groups.
+These representations are of $\af$-function value $1$ as well.
 This indicates that the representations of $\af$-function value $1$ might be complicated in general.
-See also Theorem \ref{thm-A1=R} and Remark \ref{rmk-simply-laced} \ref{rmk-simply-laced-2}. \item Recall Lemma \ref{lem-C1} that we have the two-sided cell $\cC_1$ when $(W,S)$ is irreducible.
-By Proposition \ref{prop-cell-rep-m} \ref{prop-cell-rep-m1}, an irreducible representation of $\af$-function value $1$ is a quotient of the cell representation $\cJ_{\cC_1}^\chi$. \item Suppose $I \subseteq S$ is a subset and the parabolic subgroup $W_I := \langle I \rangle$ generated by $I$ is finite.
+See also Remark \ref{rmk-simply-laced}\eqref{rmk-simply-laced-2}. \item Recall Lemma \ref{lem-C1} that we have the two-sided cell $\cC_1$ when $(W,S)$ is irreducible.
+By Proposition \ref{prop-cell-rep-m}\eqref{prop-cell-rep-m1}, an irreducible representation of $\af$-function value $1$ is a quotient of the cell representation $\cJ_{\cC_1}^\chi$. \item Suppose $I \subseteq S$ is a subset and the parabolic subgroup $W_I := \langle I \rangle$ generated by $I$ is finite.
 Suppose moreover there exists a nonzero vector $v$ in $V$ such that $s \cdot v = - v$ for any $s \in I$.
-Then it can be shown that the $\af$-function value of $V$ is not less than $\ell(w_I)$, where $w_I$ is the longest element in $W_I$.
-In view of this fact and Theorem \ref{thm-A1}, as well as the proof of Corollary \ref{cor-cell-low}, we feel that the $\af$-function value of a representation of $W$ might be related to the pattern in which elements in $S$ share common eigenvectors of eigenvalue $-1$. \end{enumerate} \end{remark}
+Then, it can be shown that the $\af$-function value of $V$ is not less than $\ell(w_I)$, where $w_I$ is the longest element in $W_I$.
+In view of this fact and Theorem \ref{thm-A1}, as well as the proof of Corollary \ref{cor-cell-low}, we feel that the $\af$-function value of a representation of $W$ might be related to the pattern in which elements in $S$ share common eigenvectors with eigenvalue $-1$. \end{enumerate} \end{remark}